ypinhsuan/tp/docs/DeveloperGuide.md

  attendances.
 </div>

-* **Alternative 2:** User can add multiple attendances for a specific week's lesson at the same time.
+* **Alternative 2:** User can add multiple student's attendances for a specific week's lesson at the same time.
   * Pros:
     * Provides greater convenience for users as they can add attendances for the whole class in a single command.
     * Greater flexibility as users can choose whether to key in attendance one at a time or all at once.
   * Cons:
     * More complex code leading to higher possibility of bugs.

-In addition, usage would be low as it is unlikely for multiple students to have same partcipation score.
+**Justification**
+Alternative 1 was chosen because the cons of implementing alternative 2 outweighs the benefits derived from it.
+It is unlikely for multiple students to have the same participation score and hence the use of this command with multiple students is expected to be low.
+In addition, users can make use of the `recall` feature to speed up the process of recording attendances.

 ### Command Recall Feature